rcsdk/prompts/!!!!!!! PERFECT BASH TEMPLATE.md

     Zero explanations unless --explain - No additional bash boxes

+from here onwards...only the full script - no need for additional bash boxes or explanations ok brother - give me the final one please -

 I have files spread all over the hds!
 And I want to get them all together in a whatever parition (temporary).
 Then we need to install Parrot, Kali and a tailored BlackHawk - on paritions that are ready already.
 The other HD (110Gb) has a Debian that I think is good.
 We have a bootkit - so I want to have rEFInd as the gatekeer for all this - and nobody else.
 No Grub - not even registers of him (because this confuses refind) - The Microsoft you will see is a trick to rick bootkit.
 Its rEFInd - it renamed it. (old dinos tricks...heehe)...